FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Repository attributes

 Attributes of the whole repository are set on the root element.
-The name and version attributes are required.
+The `name` and `version` attributes are required.
 Name should be stable even when minor changes are made to an Orchestra file while version should be updated for incremental changes.

 By default, the language for conditional expressions is the Score DSL (See section [Score DSL](#score-dsl) below).
-However, this may be overridden by setting a value to the attribute expressionLanguage.
+However, this may be overridden by setting a value to the attribute `expressionLanguage`.

 ### Support for XInclude